RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 * `ParseScriptToCode()`
 This method takes a template and parses it into a block of C# code that can be executed to produce a string result of merged content.
 This is a lower level method that can be used to customize how the code is eventually executed.
 For example, you might want to combine multiple snippets into a single class via multiple methods rather than executing individually.

-Templates expost two special variables:
+Templates expose two special variables:

 * **Model**
 Exposes the model passed when calling the `ExecuteScript()` method or variation.
 Access with `{{ Model.Property }}` or `{{ Model.MethodToCall("parameter") }}`.